-- Parkland College phones: Dial 911 or 911 button (located in the upper right corner of office phones) - Parkland College offices/classrooms: Click the 911 icon (located on the desktop of most networked computers) - Calling 911 from a Mobile Phone.
-Note that even on Parkland's Campus, dialing 911 from your mobile phone will go directly to METCAD (Champaign County's emergency response center).
-They will then relay the information to Parkland's in-house dispatchers.
+- Parkland College phones: Dial 911 or 911 button (located in the upper right corner of office phones).
+Please note that these will directly go to METCAD (Champaign County's emergency dispatch center).
+They will then relay the information to Parkland's in-house dispatchers. - Parkland College offices/classrooms: Click the 911 icon (located on the desktop of most networked computers) - Calling 911 from a Mobile Phone.
+Note that even on Parkland's Campus, dialing 911 from your mobile phone will go directly to METCAD.